-As we can see, a screenshot of QC monitoring interface during a communication experiment we implemented is shown in Figure 11.
-Totally, 5 test points on campus was selected to observe the network quality and communication speed.
-CUGB48-3 was placed under a tree with relatively lighter occlusion.
+As we can see, a screenshot of QC monitoring interface during a communication experiment we implemented is shown in Fig. 11.
+In total, five test points on campus were selected to observe the network quality and communication speed.
+CUGB48-1 was placed under a tree with relatively lighter occlusion.
 CUGB48-2 was placed near a big statue on the grass.
 CUGB48-3 was placed in the bush near a road.
 CUGB48-4 was placed in the laboratory near the window.
 And the last CUGB48-5 was placed right in an open area.
-We used the indicator Reference Signal Receiving Power (RSRP) to represent the signal intensity as is shown in Figure 11.
-Generally speaking, the RSRP of 5 test points are around -85dBm which stand for good points of network quality.
-We then uploaded the acquired data file using each of the CUGB-CS48DAS stations to evaluate the average data uploading speed, and it turned out to be 192.32kbps, 206.53kbps, 189.84kbps, 182.06kbps, 226.50kbps respectively.
-Under such circumstances, QC monitoring and acquisition control can be realized as is designed.
+We used the indicator reference signal receiving power (RSRP) to represent the signal intensity as is shown in Fig. 11.
+Generally speaking, the RSRP of five test points is around -85 dBm, which stands for good points of network quality.
+We then uploaded the acquired data file using each of the CUGB-CS48DAS stations to evaluate the average data uploading speed, and it turned out to be 192.32 206.53, 189.84, 182.06, and 226.50 kbps.
+Under such circumstances, QC monitoring and acquisition control can be realized as designed.